tayruxin/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-success">
 **:bulb: Useful Tip:**<br>
-* To maximise your viewing experience, opt for full-screen mode in LinkMeIn!"
+* To maximise your viewing experience, opt for full-screen mode in LinkMeIn!
 </div>

 Now that you've been introduced to the GUI, let's move on to learning how you can use CLI to interact with LinkMeIn.